Gurrt/software-process/assignment-1/combined.md

   tested two weeks before launch.
 Which was too short to find all important bugs, and too close to launch to fix all the problems that were found.

-* Evaluation: This principle assumes an interative approach, which was not present during the building of HealthCare.gov.
+* Evaluation: This principle assumes an iterative approach, which was not present during the building of HealthCare.gov.
 So this principle was not followed at all.
-* Change Requests: The Obama administration kepy modifying regulations and policies of the Affordable Care Act, which inherently meant that the scope of the HealthCare.gov website kepy changing too.
+* Change Requests: The Obama administration kept modifying regulations and policies of the Affordable Care Act, which inherently meant that the scope of the HealthCare.gov website kept changing too.
   Which probably has caused some hardship with the changes trickling down to all the contractors, but there is a lack of documentation on how the changes were documented and implemented.